How Much to Tile a Bathroom?

 Calculate how many tiles you'll need by multiplying the height and width of the area to be tiled by ten per cent to account for errors and waste.
 This will give you an idea of how much you'll spend on materials on average.

-What Are the Additional Costs of Bathroom Tiling?
+Additional Costs of Tiling a Bathroom

 Bathroom tiling is very inexpensive compared to other remodelling projects; nevertheless, it is usually done as part of a larger project, such as a complete bathroom renovation that includes a new bath, shower, toilet, and basin.